Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hamas said it had released 13 Israelis, three Thais and one Russian.
 The International Committee of the Red Cross also said it had successfully airlifted 17 hostages from Gaza.

-Reuters TV footage showed several Palestinian prisoners also being released from Israeli jails on Sunday.
+Video footage on Reuters TV showed several Palestinian prisoners were also released from Israeli jails on Sunday.

-Hamas has said it wants to extend the truce if Israel takes serious steps to potentially release more Palestinian prisoners.
+Hamas has said it wants to extend the truce if Israel makes a serious move to potentially free more Palestinian prisoners.

 US President Joe Biden said he expected the truce to last as long as hostages were freed.
-He said he hoped Hamas would free more American hostages, but there was no certainty at this time about that possibility.
+He hoped Hamas would free more American hostages, but there was no certainty about that possibility at this time.

-Mr Biden revealed that the 4-year-old hostage, Abigail Edan, witnessed her parents die in the October 7 attack and has been held hostage since then.
+Mr Biden revealed that the four-year-old hostage, Abigail Edan, witnessed her parents die in the October 7 attack and has been held hostage since then.

 “The things the child had to witness were unimaginable.”